dlebansais/Easly-Language/Doc/Nodes/Instruction/AssignmentInstruction.md

 There are several issues to take into account when translating assignments to C#.
 In particular, C# doesn't support returning multiple results and instead uses the `out` and `ref` mechanisms instead.

-First of all, note that only following 3 sources can return multiple results in an assignment instruction:
+First of all, note that only the following 3 sources can return multiple results in an assignment instruction:

 + Binary Operator expression
 + Precursor Expression
 + Query expression

-Of these 3, the Query expression is by far the most common, and will be used as an example in what follows.
+Of these three, the Query expression is by far the most common, and will be used as an example in what follows.

-## One result
+## Single result

 If the source returns only one result, the assignment is a simple C# assignment.